rjg55/Back-End-Project/README.md

 Please follow these steps in order to setup this repo

-# HEROKU
+# Hosted Version

-[Here](https://wtan.herokuapp.com/) is a link for the hosted version of this API.
+[Here](https://wtan.cyclic.com/api) is a link for the hosted version of this API.

 # SUMMARY